TheTomorrowLab/WP-Asset-Manager/README.md

 - Enable and disable wordpress plugin scripts and stylesheets per page
 - Enable and disable custom scripts and stylesheets per page

-Issues
+Future Releases
 --------------

-- Cant delete custom styles and scripts.
-Later release
+- Ability to delete custom styles and scripts.